treecreate/webstore/docs/google-analytics.md

 For optimal user tracking and continued work on Treecreate.dk after we have launched, it is important that we work eventEmitters into the more important actions of our users. ex:

-1. how long they spend creating a design
+1. How long they spend creating a design
-2. how many designs they create
+2. How many designs they create
-3. how go from one page to the other etc etc.
+3. How go from one page to the other

 When you are working on an important action for the page like: sign in, create account etc, please add a google event emitter, so we can track usage.